 We’re happy to announce that we’ve now added “Spotify Canvas” as an extra to our lyric video production services.
 If you already have your Spotify Canvas, you can skip to the next step to see how you can publish it.

-As for those who like to do it themselves, the basic setup and procedure of Spotify Canvas production is in line with our lyric video production guide.
+As for those who like to do it themselves, the basic setup and procedure of Spotify Canvas production is similar to our YouTube video rendering settings.
 The key difference is that we want to set the project up in a 9:16 vertical aspect ratio instead of a 16:9 horizontal one.
 Spotify guidelines recommend a minimum of 720p but we recommend going for 1080×1920 just to be on the safe side, as most mobile devices nowadays have a higher native resolution.
-For the video settings, refer to our guide to lyric video rendering for YouTube.

 The duration has to be between 3 to 8 seconds.
 I do recommend using up all 8 of those precious seconds in order to make the loop more subtle.
 Especially if you’re going to be using about one of those seconds for a fade or glitch-type effect to blend in the loop & transition back to the start of the visual.